CAFapi/util-flyway-installer/README.md

 To make use of the installer use the following steps:

 1. Create a new Java project.
-2. Add com.github.cafapi.util-Flyway-installer as a dependency.
+2. Add com.github.cafapi.util-flywayinstaller as a dependency.
 3. Create a Flyway change log called changelog.xml and place this in the `resources` folder of the project.
 4. Build the project with the mainClass as: